vasily-kartashov/vasily-kartashov.github.io/_posts/2017-07-06-php-error-handlers.md

 }
 ```

-And for the regisration
+And for the regisration:

 ```
 set_error_handler(new ErrorHandler($logger), E_ALL);
 set_exception_handler(new ExceptionHandler($logger));
 ```

-For this to work you'd also need [`Log4Php` fork](https://packagist.org/packages/vasily-kartashov/log4php), version `4.*`.
-The fork essentially:
+In addition, to make this work, you will need to use [a fork of Log4Php](https://packagist.org/packages/vasily-kartashov/log4php), version 4.*, that:

-- adds namespaces,
+- includes namespaces,
-- implements `psr/log` interface,
+- implements the `psr/log` interface,
-- accounts for new `Throwable` hierarchy change in PHP 7,
+- accounts for the new `Throwable` hierarchy change in PHP 7,
-- adds `GenericHandler` and `GenericLogger` marker interfaces used to skip additional logging layers in stack traces
+- adds `GenericHandler` and `GenericLogger` marker interfaces that are used to skip additional logging layers in stack traces.